 Rooms on the Disney Fantasy are similar to those on the Dream.
 There are a number of different room types, including concierge rooms (great if you want to splurge), verandah staterooms, oceanview staterooms with porthole windows, and interior rooms with magical portholes.
 If you have a larger family, connecting staterooms are available.
 When you book your trip on the Disney Cruise Line, you’ll choose a specific stateroom.
 The room we typically book (family stateroom with verandah) comes with bunk beds.

-Like the other Disney ships, each stateroom has a split bathroom (two rooms – one with a sink and toilet, and one with a sink and shower/tub), a refrigerator, a closet, a hairdryer, a television, and a safe.
+Like the other Disney ships, each stateroom has a split bathroom (two rooms – one with a sink and toilet, and one with a sink and shower/tub), a refrigerator, a closet, a hairdryer, a television, and a safe (note that some of the rooms have a single bathroom).
 While irons aren’t available in the rooms, there are laundry rooms located throughout the ship with washers, dryers, and irons.
 Your stateroom attendant will service the room twice a day, and will bring down the bunk beds (if applicable) nightly.

 Restaurants on the Disney Fantasy